Chapter 34 : Finality

 They took him away telling me they had to clean him up but I just wanted to hold him.
 They let James cut the cord and then suddenly, a pair of hands passed him to me.

 I reached out for him, feeling the softness of the blue blanket.
 I blinked a few times and the fuzzy image before me cleared up.

 There, sitting amidst the blue blankets, was my beautiful little boy.
 He had big dark eyes staring up at me and had a small amount of black hair and was extremely fair, just like James.
 His face was still a bit red but he was perfect.

 His small fists balled up and he started crying again.
+And I started to cry as well, but from happiness.
 I rocked him gently and whispered, “Shh… shh… Baby, it’s going to be okay, please stop crying.”
 I kissed his head lightly and looked at him again.
 He still looked unsettled.
 Healer Jones told me to feed him and I awkwardly tried to get him to drink.
 He wouldn’t latch on but with her help, I finally did it.
-Although it was clumsy and hurt a lot, it still felt surreal.
+Although it was clumsy and it hurt a lot more than I expected, it still felt surreal.

 When he finally finished drinking, I kept him in my arms as he slowly closed his eyelids.
 James and I didn’t talk; we just stared at him in wonder.

 “We’re calling him Ryan Jordan Potter,” I heard James say to the Healer.
 I nearly forgot about the name.
 But as soon as I heard it, I just knew it was his name.